Gourab-097/financeproject/README.md

+# Hi, We are solving a new problem
+# I hope, you will like it..
-# this is a very interesting project
+# this is going to be very very interesting